arthi2900/app1/docs/prd.md

   - **View auto-evaluated results for objective questions**
   - View exam results and feedback (after teacher publishes results)
   - **View detailed performance analysis**
-  - Review correct answers (if enabled by teacher)\n- Profile editing capability
+  - Review correct answers (if enabled by teacher)
+- Profile editing capability
 - Linked to specific school from school master list
 - **School-based isolation**: Can only view personal information from their assigned school
 - **Visibility Rules**: